rmhall/runway/README.md

 Current State as of 11/29/2012:

 	1. Functioning Python Socket server "Runway" to collect data from LeapMotion device, format into JSON and push out over a local socket port 8888.
-	2. Functioning Flash library to connect via sockets to Runway Socket Server and collecte JSON data for use in ActionScript 3
+	2. Functioning Flash library to connect via sockets to Runway Socket Server and collect/push JSON data for use in ActionScript 3
 	3. Demo Flash file showing interaction, finger tip data rendering

 USAGE: